-Bicycling the Pacific Coast was first published in 1998, and has been updated for the most recent edition which came out in 2012.
+Bicycling the Pacific Coast was first published in 1998, and has been updated for the most recent edition.
 It's a comprehensive and fully-indexed 272-page book that covers every mile of the 1987.3 mile Pacific Coast Bicycle Route between Vancouver and the Mexico border.

 And when we say every mile, we mean it.
 The book is divided into 42 do-able days, averaging 52 miles a day, and every section comes with a detailed mileage log telling you exactly what you need to know in order to make the trip.
 After 2.4 miles you come to a small town with a grocery store.
 After 10 miles you reach a residential street which forks and you take the left fork.
 After 15 miles there are rest rooms.
 After 21.5 miles there's a bike shop.
 It really is that detailed.